 Student Academic Resource Center

 The Student Academic Resource Center (SARC) provides academic support services to help students develop college-level study skills and be successful academically.
-Services are available to UCF students and include group-based peer tutoring, Supplemental Instruction (SI), academic success workshops, learning skills consultations, and 24-hour review sessions during final exam week through the Study Union in Spring and Fall.
+Services are available to UCF students and include peer tutoring, Supplemental Instruction (SI), academic success workshops, academic coaching, learning skills consultations, and review sessions during final exam week through the Study Union in Spring and Fall.

-The Math Lab is a friendly place to learn mathematics.
-Free drop-in tutoring for students enrolled in undergraduate mathematics courses taught by the Department of Mathematics at UCF is available in the Math Lab.
+The Math Success Center is a friendly place to learn mathematics.
+Free drop-in tutoring for students enrolled in undergraduate mathematics courses taught by the Department of Mathematics at UCF is available in the Math Success Center.

 The University Writing Center is a one-stop resource to help both the novice and advanced writer with any writing.
 From research papers to resumes, the writing consultants in the University Writing Center provide one-on-one consultations to improve student writing.

 UCF provides a number of different areas on campus to find a space for quiet study or to meet classmates and study collaboratively.
-Available areas include All Knight Study @ Ferrell Commons, All Knight Study @ Knight’s Plaza, SGA Computer Lab, SGA Express Print Lab, John C. Hitt Library, and Technology Commons.
+Available areas include All Knight Study @ Ferrell Commons, All Knight Study @ Knight’s Plaza, SGA Computer Lab, SGA Express Print Lab, John C. Hitt Library (see above), and Technology Commons.

 Technology Commons provides large computer labs, laptop and tablet checkout, and group study spaces in Technology Commons I, II, and Classroom 1 101.
 Technology Commons also includes the Student Support Desk and the Technology Service Center to provide students support if they experience an issue with a PC or other devices.